Ridgefield Park Criminal Mischief Defense Attorneys

 c.
 A person convicted of an offense of criminal mischief that involves an act of graffiti may, in addition to any other penalty imposed by the court, be required to pay to the owner of the damaged property monetary restitution in the amount of the pecuniary damage caused by the act of graffiti and to perform community service, which shall include removing the graffiti from the property, if appropriate.
 If community service is ordered, it shall be for either not less than 20 days or not less than the number of days necessary to remove the graffiti from the property.

-New Jersey Penalties for Criminal Mischief
+What are the Penalties for Criminal Mischief in NJ?

 Criminal mischief in New Jersey can be graded as a third or fourth degree felony or a disorderly persons offense, with the degree of these charges contingent upon the nature of the offense and the amount of property damage that resulted.
 The specific grading for criminal mischief offenses is as follows: